t-site/psaudo-quantum-resize/README.md

 ### New qresize1.5 command
-New qresize1.5 command available. shrink output image to 1.5x for more condensed image with suppressed juggy. scale by cascade with a shell script for much more high quality.
+New qresize1.5 command available. shrink output image to 1.5x for suppressed juggy. but cause blurred image.
+Recommend for front-end of cascade scale.

 ## quantum-resize for many photograph
 quantum-resize is match for photograph from the real world.